Skip to main content

 • All are actively engaged in CPCQC programs or perinatal health issues, such as participating in program steering committees, sharing their lived experience at forums and attending perinatal health workshops.

-• At least 2 lived experience folks engaged in each QI PSB and Major program year
+• At least two people with lived experience are engaged in each major CPCQC initiative

 “Families are not visitors to the NICU but are essential members of the care team.
 The ultimate health and well-being of our most vulnerable infants is rooted in the truth that families know what is best for their babies.
 We have to honor and respect the central role of families in our NICU.”